comegrant/dbt_docs_test/projects/powerbi/README.md

 ### Edit or view your models and reports in Power BI Desktop
 1. Check out and pull any changes from git like described above
 2. Open the `.pbip` file that exist in `projects/powerbi/workspace-content` in Power BI Desktop
+3. The first time you open the file you will be asked to connect to a databricks workspace.
+    - Authentication method: Key
+    - Key: This can be found in [key vault](https://portal.azure.com/#@godtlevertno.onmicrosoft.com/resource/subscriptions/5a07602a-a1a5-43ee-9770-2cf18d1fdaf1/resourceGroups/rg-chefdp-common/providers/Microsoft.KeyVault/vaults/kv-chefdp-common/secrets) and is called `databricks_sp_bundle_pat_<env>` where `<env>` is the environment you are connecting to (usually `dev`).
+If you don't have access to the key vault, ask for it in Slack.
-3. If you did changes in visual studio you should see these changes in Power BI Desktop
+4. If you did changes in visual studio you should see these changes in Power BI Desktop
-4. Do changes in Power BI Desktop and make sure to save.
+5. Do changes in Power BI Desktop and make sure to save.
 5. Open Visual Studio Code again and run `git status`
 6. Notice that your changes are reflected in the `.SemanticModel` files or `.Report` files.
 7. Add, commit and push your changes to the remote GitHub